CpanelInc/tech-MSP/README.md

 - Check if domain is identical to hostname.
 - Check if domain is in remote or local domains.
 - Check if domain resolves locally to server.
+- Check if domain has any virtual filters.

 **[With --email option]**